davidklaing/davidklaing.github.io/pages/notes/lifestyle-inflation.md

 - There are plenty of environmental cues to add expenses, but almost none to remove them. ([People systematically overlook subtractive changes.](https://www.nature.com/articles/s41586-021-03380-y.epdf))
 - Many expenses provide a genuine short-term boost in pleasure, but the pleasure fades quickly as it becomes your new default. ([The hedonic treadmill.](https://en.wikipedia.org/wiki/Hedonic_treadmill))
 - It can be hard to tell whether a given expense will genuinely improve your life.
 (Lifestyle inflation is, by definition, a symptom of not understanding which forms of spending make you happy.
 Lack of understanding in this area signals lack of understanding in other areas of life that affect your happiness.)
+- Spending money feels strangely good—like an expression of agency.

+Caveat: it's probably undesirable to have *zero* lifestyle inflation.
+You can't have perfect knowledge of how spending will affect your happiness, so sometimes you'll want to take bets.
+Sometimes those won't pan out, and you'll have wasted money.
+But other times you'll win big, and those wins wouldn't have happened without the losses.